rootstrap/blog/content/iOS App Build and Release Automation - Sebastian Lopez.md

   * Organization owners can add self-hosted runners shared by multiple repos in an organization (keeping in mind job concurrency limits).
   * Otherwise repo owners need to repeat the process of adding it individually for each repo (the same actual machine can still be reused for multiple projects).

-Fortunately there is no need to do any project-specific setup beyond this, as we can let GHA handle the build requirements (official and third-party Actions are available to self-hosted runners).
+Fortunately there is no need to do any project-specific setup beyond this, as we can let GHA handle the build requirements (all official and third-party Actions are available to self-hosted runners).
 We also do not need to give the machine a public IP address, as the agent installed during the setup will poll GH for kicking off the workflows and reporting back.

 Upon setting up the runner, we can associate our workflows with it just by specifying its label in the `on:` section.